Dynamic-Capital/Dynamic-Capital/docs/HYBRID_DEVELOPMENT_WORKFLOW.md

    DigitalOcean rebuilds from GitHub, keeping the live app current with Dynamic and local updates.

+> 💡 Run `npm run codex:hybrid` to automate the dependency install, environment
+> sync, optional build/verify steps, and launch the Dynamic development server
+> in one command.
+Append flags such as `--no-install`, `--no-build`, or
+> `--verify` after `--` to customize the workflow.

 ## Notes

 - Keep `.env.example` up to date when new variables are introduced.